CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

 <img src="BK300_Circuit_Diagram.jpg" alt="BK300 Schematics"/>

 # Important points
 - The following 6 items are not normally supplied with the development board.
-If you have this board, try to have teh following so you can try all the software
+You will need to obtain the following so you can use the associated software
   - "Pickit 3" programmer not supplied - You need to purchase this separately.
-If you don't have this programmer, you cannot load anything into the pic (Note in the schematic that nothing is connected to the data pins of USB connection.
-This Dev board only uses the USB connector to get regulated 5V power.
+If you don't have this programmer, you cannot load anything into the pic
-  - "DS18B20 temperature sensor" (or any 1-wire sensor) not supplied  - You need to purchase this separately and insert the wires into the U10 connector - Thankfully, this isn't a show stopper for any other experiments that don't use the DS18B20
+  - "DS18B20 temperature sensor" (or any 1-wire sensor) not supplied  - You need to purchase this separately and insert the wires into the U10 connector
-  - "Stepper motor" not supplied - You need to purchase this separately
+  - "Stepper motor" not supplied
   - "PS2 Keyboard" not supplied
   - "LCD 16x2" not supplied
   - "LCD 128x64" not supplied
+ - The USB connector on this Dev board is used only to supply regulated 5V power to the board.
+If you look at the schematic, the data pins of USB connection are not connected.
+An alternative way to power the baord is vis the unregulated power connector
+ - There is an alternative method to supply power.
+(The other optio si to sue the
  - The 7 segment displays and LEDs are connected to 74HC573 latches.
 This is a good thing because the use of latches means you don't have to repeatedly strobe data to the 7 segment disaplays and rely on your eyes having "persistance of vision".
 It also means that you can re-use all 8 data pins for PORTD (at the expense of tying up pin RA3 for "output enabling" and pins RC3,RC4 and RC5 for "latching" each of the the 3 x 74HC573 chips)